-The Best Audition Songs for Heathers – by Character
+Audition Songs for Heathers – By Character

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something upbeat, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.

-Step 2: Get to know the show
+Step 2: Study the Show

-Step 3: Pick an audition song
+Step 3: Pick an Audition Song

-Next, based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
-Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.
+Based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
+Just know that if you audition for a specific character, you still might not be chosen for that particular role.

-To summarize, keep an open mind and try not to take the process too seriously.
+To summarize, keep an open mind and have fun with this!
 And when you’re ready, choose the song that you feel most comfortable with from the list below.

 Heather Chandler